Mt-Hammer/Mt-Hammer/README.md

 I said what does yours mean too?<br>
 KISS - keep it simple stupid<br>
 I said - ok sounds good to me<br>
-SO imma keep it simple as you say<br>
+So imma keep it simple as you say<br>
 Next thing you know<br>
 I'm at her friend's house that she's babysitting for<br>
-WHo's she is babysitting though, it's a cat<br>
+Who's she is babysitting though, it's a cat<br>
 She's a little baby girl and she like to purr and hoe<br>
 Rated R content....<br>